SAP-samples/cloud-extension-graph-sample/documentation/mission/GraphSetup/README.md

 ![OAuth2ClientCredential](./images/OAuth2ClientCredentialDestination.png)

-Maintain the Graph API in the URL(for example, "https://xxxx.graph.sap/api/v1").
+Maintain the **Graph API** in the URL(for example, "https://xxxx.graph.sap/api/v1").
 This is the URL that you received after activation of graph configuration in the previous step).
-Refer to SAP Graph's service key to fill Client ID, Client Secret and Token Service URL.
+Refer to SAP Graph's service key to fill **Client ID**, **Client Secret** and **Token Service URL**.
 Please ensure that token service URL is suffixed with "/oauth/token".